maybe-hello-world/keyboard_splitter/README.md

 ## Why?
 Because sometimes you want to use your MIDI keyboard to play two instruments, one with your left hand and one with your right. :3

+## Can I split into more than two?
+Can I X?
+Can I Y?
+Please, use something better like MIDI Polysher (https://www.pluginboutique.com/products/909-MIDI-Polysher) for more complicated scenarios.
+This one is super simple and only for a single scenario (splitting a single MIDI keyboard to two different instruments), so you can just open a preset and start playing.

 ## Build Instructions
 `cargo xtask bundle keyboard_splitter --release`